ToobaZahra/RNA-Seq-C-elegans-Analysis/README.md

 ## 🔬 Project Overview

-This project investigates the molecular basis of sexual differences in *C. elegans* by comparing gene expression between female and male samples.
-The analysis reveals genes involved in reproduction, behavior, and development that differ between sexes, providing insights into the genetic mechanisms underlying sexual dimorphism.
+This was a project I did to explore how gene expression differs between male and female *C. elegans* worms using RNA-Seq data.
+I built the entire pipeline from raw reads to final visualizations — it helped me learn a lot about bioinformatics workflows and statistical analysis.

+The analysis covers quality control, read alignment, quantification, and differential expression testing using DESeq2.

-### Key Findings
+### Key Facts
-- **Analyzed:** 6 RNA-Seq samples (3 female, 3 male)
+- **Samples:** 6 RNA-Seq samples (3 female, 3 male)
 - **Genome:** *C. elegans* WBcel235 (100 Mb)
 - **Genes analyzed:** 19,985 protein-coding genes
-- **Alignment rate:** 76-84% across all samples
+- **Alignment rate:** 76–84% across samples
-- **Identified:** Significant sex-specific differentially expressed genes (padj < 0.05, |log2FC| > 2)
+- **DEG thresholds used:** padj < 0.05, |log2FC| > 2

 ---